Garden of Surging Waves

 Astoria, Oregon has a rich history reflecting the influence of cultures from around the world.
 Many of its current residents are decsended from the early families that built the city and provided labor for its first industries.
 The Chinese played a significant role in the history of Astoria, working in the canneries, building the city's sewer system, constructing railroads that would connect Astoria to Portland, and building the jetties at the mouth of the mighty Columbia River.

 The Garden of Surging Waves is pronounced “Cāng Láng Yuán” in Chinese.
 Listen for the Chinese pronunciation (click the speaker icon in the page that opens).
-The Chinese written characters for the words “surging wave” are also used to express hardship and struggle — experiences shared by many of America's immigrant groups.
+The Chinese written characters for the words “surging wave” are also used to express hardship and struggle — experiences shared by many of America's early immigrant groups.

 The Garden of Surging Waves seeks to honor the experience of the early Chinese immigrants and to celebrate their collective accomplishments and contributions to the Lower Columbia River Basin.